Lori Colbo loves to write about her Christian faith and the Bible to encourage and inspire others.

 Mary declared His mercy is on those who fear Him, now and forever, a truth stated throughout the Old Testament.
-Mary was raised in a Jewish home and knew this.
-She then focused on what God has done through the ages with His mighty arm.
+Mary was raised in a Jewish home and obviously knew the word of God.
+She then focused on what God had done through the ages with His mighty arm.
 "He has scattered the proud in the imaginations of their hearts and has brought down mighty men from their thrones."

 Her child Jesus, would one day assume the throne of David as the King of kings and Lord of lords.

 And on His robe and on His thigh He has a name written, “KING OF KINGS, AND LORD OF LORDS.”